09Nefelibata/Digital-Signature/README.md

 Usage

-    you need to generate private and public key by using keygen.py you need to signed a document with the help of default.py you can now verify that your signature is valid or not.
+    you need to generate private and public key by using keygen.py you need to signed a document (replace documents.txt with your document) with the help of default.py you can now verify that your signature is valid or not.(Replace documents.txt with your original document)

 Security Considerations